Glorious Ireland and The Wild Atlantic Way!

 Full day spent touring the Connemara National Park, Galway

-Today we have arranged for a special visit and lunch hosted by the Earl and Countess of Roden at their beautiful and charming home in Connemara called Doonreagan.
+Today we have arranged for a special visit and lunch hosted by the Earl and Countess of Roden at their beautiful and charming home in Connemara called Doonreagan (TBC).

 Over the years many artists have spent time in Cashel: from Lucian Freud, Paul Newman and Claire Bloom to Bono and The Edge.
 Former Poet Laureate Ted Hughes is on record saying that it was whilst living at DOONREAGAN in the 1960s that he made his “big breakthrough – in his writing and in everything to do with himself”.

-Return to Adare Manor for overnight.
+Return to Dromoland Castle for overnight.
 Dinner at leisure in the hotel.

-Morning check-out of Adare Manor and head south for Killarney in County Kerry.
+Morning check-out of Dromoland and head south for Killarney in County Kerry.
 En route we hope to visit:

 Glin Castle Gardens